venkanna37/align-and-segment/README.md

 The folder names inside `runs/`, or on the [Hugging Face Model page](https://huggingface.co/venkanna37/align-and-segment), correspond to the `--keyword` values used during training.

-Adjust `--keyword` and `--dataset_name` accordingly to used pretrained weights and datasets, respectively.
+Adjust `--keyword` and `--dataset_name` accordingly to use pretrained weights and datasets, respectively.

 ---